maciejs20/icd-liberty-docker/README.md

-# Building and deploying an IBM Maximo Asset Management V7.6.1 with Liberty image to Docker
+# Building and deploying an IBM Control Desk V7.6.1 with Liberty image to Docker

 **This is an experimental version.
 Please report issues if you have some difficulties.**

-This is ICD installation on docker, work in progress
+** At this stage it does not work! ***

+This project is based on nishi2go/maximo-liberty-docker - altered for IBM Control Desk to work.
+It does not support building of pure Maximo, only ICD installation will be supported.

-Maximo with Liberty on Docker enables to run Maximo Asset Management with WebSphere Liberty on Docker.
+ICD with Liberty on Docker enables to run Control Desk with WebSphere Liberty on Docker.
 The images are deployed fine-grained services instead of single instance.
-The following instructions describe how to set up IBM Maximo Asset Management V7.6 Docker images.
-This images consist of several components e.g. WebSphere Liberty, Db2, and Maximo installation program.
+The following instructions describe how to set up IBM Control Desk V7.6 Docker images.
+This images consist of several components e.g. WebSphere Liberty, Db2, and ICD installation program.

 Before you start, please check the official guide in technotes first.
 [Maximo Asset Management 7.6.1 WebSphere Liberty Support](https://www-01.ibm.com/support/docview.wss?uid=swg22017219)